LSTM-VIGG/phylo-hap-analysis/README.md

 # Phylo Hap Analysis

-A pipeline for phylogenetic analysis of haplotypes from the MalariaGEN data, focusing on mosquito genomic regions of interest.
-This pipeline downloads haplotype data from the cloud, generates multiple sequence alignments in FASTA format, constructs phylogenetic trees using IQ-TREE, and provides interactive visualizations using both R (ape) and Python (baltic_bokeh) frameworks.
+Code for phylogenetic analysis of haplotypes from malariagen_data.
+It downloads haplotype data from the cloud, generates multiple sequence alignments in FASTA format, constructs phylogenetic trees using IQ-TREE, and provides interactive visualizations using either ape (R) or baltic_bokeh (Python).

 ## Overview

-This pipeline performs the following steps:
+The notebooks/scripts perform the following steps:
 1. **Data extraction**: Downloads haplotypes and metadata from MalariaGEN using the `malariagen_data` Python package
 2. **FASTA generation**: Converts haplotype data to multiple sequence alignment format
 3. **Phylogenetic reconstruction**: Uses IQ-TREE to infer maximum likelihood phylogenetic trees
-4. **Visualization**: Creates tree plots using R (ape package) or Python (baltic_bokeh)
+4. **Visualization**: Creates plots using R (ape package) or Python (baltic_bokeh)

 ## Prerequisites